Flooring Underlayment

 Frequently Asked Questions

-What type of underlayment works best for laminate flooring?
+What thickness of underlayment should I use for laminate flooring?